hgdeoro/daedalus/README.md

 There's a basic [wiki](https://github.com/hgdeoro/daedalus/wiki) at github.
 This project is al alpha-quality stage, not recommended to be used on production systems.
 It's developed on Ubuntu 12.04, and tested on CentOS 6 and Ubuntu 12.04 LTS Server virtual machines (with the help of fabric).
 Please, [report any issue here](https://github.com/hgdeoro/daedalus/issues).

-To install and run Daedalus server using PIP, (assuming a `virtualenv` directory exists and Cassandra running on localhost) use:
+To install and run Daedalus server using `pip`, (assuming a `virtualenv` directory exists and Cassandra running on localhost) use:

     $ ./virtualenv/bin/pip install daedalus
     $ export DJANGO_SETTINGS_MODULE=hgdeoro.daedalus.settings